n0vad3v/AutoRL/README.md

 # AutoRL

-This is a POC of automatically block traffic on Cloudflare's side based on Nginx Log parsing.
+This is a PoC of automatically block traffic on Cloudflare's side based on Nginx Log parsing.

 It will evaluate Nginx access.log and find potential CC pattern, and block them on Cloudflare's side and send a message to Telegram Group.